alrighttheresham/macsetup/README.md

+# macsetup
-# macsetup (basic shell script to setup a mac for development)
+Basic shell script to setup a mac for development

 ## Software installed